Skip to content

 Last updated:

 The interception of communications for law enforcement purposes predates the telephone.
-The Indian Telegraph Act 1885, enacted when the telegraph was the dominant long-distance communication medium, gave the colonial government broad powers to intercept telegraph messages on grounds of public safety and emergency.
-That statute, amended and supplemented rather than replaced over 140 years, now governs the interception of mobile telephone calls, SMS messages, and, in a contested extension, internet-delivered voice and messaging services across India.
+The Indian Telegraph Act 1885, enacted when the telegraph was the dominant long-distance communication medium, gave the colonial government broad powers to intercept messages on grounds of public safety and emergency.
+Amended and supplemented rather than replaced over 140 years, that statute now governs the interception of mobile telephone calls, SMS messages, and, in a contested extension, internet-delivered voice and messaging services across India.

-In the United Kingdom, the Investigatory Powers Act 2016, often called the "Snoopers' Charter" by its critics, consolidated a patchwork of predecessor legislation (the Regulation of Investigatory Powers Act 2000, the Interception of Communications Act 1985) into a single statutory framework.
+In the United Kingdom, the Investigatory Powers Act 2016 consolidated the Regulation of Investigatory Powers Act 2000, the Interception of Communications Act 1985, and several other surveillance statutes into a single statutory framework.
 It remains controversial: its bulk data collection powers have been subject to judicial review in domestic courts and before the European Court of Human Rights.

 Across the European Union, the ePrivacy Directive (2002/58/EC), supplemented by the General Data Protection Regulation and proposed but not yet enacted ePrivacy Regulation (as of 2025), governs the interception of electronic communications and the retention of communications data by service providers.

 These three frameworks differ in their procedural requirements for authorisation, their treatment of intercept evidence in court, and their interaction with cross-border data access mechanisms.
-A forensic practitioner or legal practitioner working with voice or biometric interception evidence in any of these jurisdictions must understand all three, because the production of intercept evidence in one jurisdiction frequently depends on a request to a service provider or data custodian based in another.
+Production of intercept evidence in one jurisdiction frequently depends on a request to a service provider or data custodian based in another, making comparative knowledge of all three frameworks necessary for practitioners handling cross-border casework.

-The Indian Telegraph Act 1885, section 5(2), authorises the central or state government to intercept messages transmitted through any telegraph (a term interpreted to include telephones, mobile networks, and internet-transmitted voice) on grounds of public safety, the interests of the sovereignty or integrity of India, the security of the state, friendly relations with foreign states, public order, or the prevention of incitement to commission of an offence.
+The Indian Telegraph Act 1885, section 5(2), authorises the central or state government to intercept messages transmitted through any telegraph (a term interpreted to include telephones, mobile networks, and internet-transmitted voice) on grounds of public safety, the interests of the sovereignty or integrity of India, the security of the state, friendly relations with foreign states, public order, or the prevention of incitement to commission of an offence, the same framework whose forensic-phonetics implications are explored in forensic phonetics and multi-language casework.
 No judicial authorisation is required; interception is authorised by the Union Home Secretary or a state Home Secretary.

 The Supreme Court of India addressed this power in People's Union for Civil Liberties v.
 Union of India (PUCL), reported at (1997) 1 SCC 301.
 The court found that telephone tapping under section 5(2) constituted an interference with the right to privacy under Article 21 of the Constitution, and held that such interference required procedural safeguards.
 The court directed the government to issue rules specifying the grounds for interception, the authority required to authorise it, the period of authorisation, and the review mechanism.
 The resulting rules, the Indian Telegraph Rules 1951 as amended in 1999 following the PUCL judgment, established a review committee under the Cabinet Secretary at the central level and under the Chief Secretary at the state level.
 The committee reviews surveillance orders after they are issued, not before.